Senior Leader Master’s Degree Apprenticeship

 - A professional qualification plus five years’ relevant experience

-- Accepted current or prior equivalent maths and English qualifications at Level 2 or evidence via initial and diagnostic assessment that the required maths and English skills at Level 2 exist
+- Accepted current or prior equivalent maths and English qualifications at Level 2 (open in PDF) or evidence via initial and diagnostic assessment that the required maths and English skills at Level 2 exist

 Applicants who do not meet the requirements stated above, but who wish to be considered for this programme should refer to the UCEM Code of Practice: Admissions and Recognition of Prior Learning (open in new window) for the policy on non-standard admission.

 Applicants that do not have accepted current or prior equivalent Level 2 maths and English qualifications on entry will be required to achieve these as part of the apprenticeship.
 These qualifications will need to be fully-funded by the employer.